 EUDR Practicalities: A Fast-Track BIC Project

-The Project Task and Finish Working Group (T&FWG) has produced a number of documents to help the reader better understand EUDR and has provided some practical solutions and documents to navigate EUDR and its implementation:
+Earlier in 2025, BIC’s Project Task and Finish Working Group (T&FWG) produced a number of documents to help the reader better understand EUDR as it stood at that time (April – July 2025), and provided some practical solutions to navigate EUDR and its implementation at that time:

 - The BIC EUDR Practicalities – Fast Track Project Report – please read this document first as it provides an overview of the T&FWG’s work.